Extended Few-Shot Learning: Exploiting Existing Resources for Novel Tasks: Conclusion

 \section{Conclusion}

-In this work, we introduced pseudo shots as a framework to incorporate auxiliary data into FSL.
-It is highly effective on four benchmark datasets, even as the available auxiliary data grows semantically distant from the test classes.
-We believe that the problem of exploiting auxiliary data for novel classes will be an increasingly important challenge as shared datasets continue to multiply.
-Pseudo shots provide a straightforward, versatile answer for this growing problem.
+In this work, we introduced the EFSL problem and associated benchmarks to capture the many practical scenarios in which auxiliary resources can aid in novel few-shot tasks.
+We proposed a framework for EFSL that uses semantic knowledge to aid the selection of auxiliary data and a masking module to select the useful parts of that data.
+It is compatible with a wide range of existing methods for FSL.
+We showed that it outperforms naive solutions and is robust as the available auxiliary data grows semantically distant from the test classes.
+We believe that the problem of exploiting auxiliary data for new tasks will be increasingly important as shared datasets continue to multiply.